Edited by: Keri Stooksbury

-Aside from the $5.60 TSA Security Fee mentioned above, our team has not had luck having other award fees reimbursed.
-This is likely because of the fact that these purchases code as airfare when posted to your American Express card.
+Aside from the $5.60 TSA security fee mentioned above, our team has not had luck having other award fees reimbursed.
+This is likely because these purchases code as airfare when posted to your American Express card.

-Like mentioned earlier, inflight Wi-Fi generally does not trigger the incidental fee credit as it’s billed by a third-party like Gogo or Panasonic.
-However, we’ve seen reports of United Airlines Wi-Fi purchases being reimbursed as United does bill Wi-Fi purchases on its own, or if purchased through the airline application prior to your flight.
+As mentioned, inflight Wi-Fi generally does not trigger the incidental fee credit, as a third party like Gogo or Panasonic usually bills it.
+However, we’ve seen reports of United Airlines Wi-Fi purchases being reimbursed because United does bill Wi-Fi purchases on its own or if you purchase the service through the airline before your flight.

-While American Express states that it will reimburse eligible charges within 4 weeks, some charges make it past American Express’ system.
-If you’re not reimbursed for an eligible charge, you can either call the number on the back of your card or use American Express’s live chat service to request reimbursement.
+While American Express states that it will reimburse eligible charges within 4 weeks, some charges don’t make it through the system.
+If you’re not reimbursed for an eligible charge, you can call the number on the back of your card or use the American Express live chat service to request reimbursement.